Owl-Boy/CMI-Notes/Notes/Spooky Day Logic stuff.md

 	- $\varphi_{t}=\forall x\forall y\forall z\ \text{conf}(q_{1},x,y)\land (S(z)\equiv y) \to \text{conf}(q_{2},S(x),z)$
 	- Make bigger formula which is just a huge `and` block
 	- Proof is induction on the number of steps required to reach the thingy
-	- Then you write a formula which says that if you can reach a given configuratoin then you can reach the next configuration, and thne you make a formula that says you can get to the desired state if the transitions allow it.
+	- Then you write a formula which says that if you can reach a given configuration then you can reach the next configuration, and thne you make a formula that says you can get to the desired state if the transitions allow it.
 	- lemma
 		- If the formula is valid, then there are 2 numbers that will imply that a state is reachable
 		- proof is consider the model where universe is $Q \cup \mathbb N$.
 The Interpretation is true in this model.